Katy Gallagher: Early career

-Gallagher left her previous employment and was offered an administrative job at the Community and Public Sector Union (CPSU) where Seaman had worked by Margaret Gillespie who later went on to become her chief of staff during her time as a politician.
+Gallagher left her previous employment and was offered an administrative job at the Community and Public Sector Union (CPSU), where Seaman had worked.
+The job offer was made by Margaret Gillespie, who later went on to become Gallagher's chief of staff during her time as a politician.
 It was during this time she became involved in the labour movement, going on to become a national organiser with the union after her pregnancy.

 ACT politics

 Early career

 The support provided to Gallagher by the Labor Party and union movement inspired her to run for pre-selection as one of the Labor candidates for the electorate of Molonglo for the 2001 ACT general election.
 At the time, Labor had two incumbent members in the Assembly representing Molonglo.
 Long-serving independent Michael Moore retired at the election.
 The election saw Labor come to power, led by Jon Stanhope.
 Despite Gallagher winning just 4.38% of the first preference vote, following distribution of preferences, Gallagher was elected as the fifth member to the seven member seat, behind Humphries, Tucker, Corbell, and Quinlan.

 Gallagher was appointed to the second arrangement of the first Stanhope ministry on 23 December 2002, when she was given the portfolios of education, youth and family services; women; and industrial relations.
 A minor change on 26 May 2004 saw Gallagher's ministry for education, youth and family services divided into separate responsibilities.

 At the 2004 ACT general election, Gallagher polled strongly, generating 11.59% of the first preference vote and was the first candidate elected to represent Molonglo in the Assembly, ahead of both Labor colleagues, Quinlan and Corbell.